Experiments with composable lock-free concurrency

 andUUIDGen

-use the OS RNG, which may block (although we really try to use the non-blocking ones)- operations in
+use the OS RNG, which might block (although we really try to use the non-blocking ones)- in

 choam-async